Makeademic/Penn-eleventy-tutorial/src/index.md

 This is an introduction to Eleventy using GitHub Codespaces

-We will want to include tutorials on how to create pages, style them, etc.
+We will learn later how to create pages, style them, etc.